ArduPilot/ardupilot_wiki/common/source/docs/common-loading-firmware-onto-chibios-only-boards.rst

   - Select "Firmware Flasher" on the left side of the screen
   - Select DFU from the top right
-  - Push "Load Firmware [Local]" from the bottom right and select the arduXXX_with_bl.hex file downloaded above
+  - Push "Load Firmware [Local]" from the bottom right and select the arduXXX_with_bl.hex file you downloaded above.
   - Push "Flash Firmware" and after a few minutes the firmware should be loaded

   .. image:: ../../../images/loading-firmware-betaflight-configurator.png